julianvollmer/node-websockets/doc/incoming.md

 ## Class: WebSocketIncoming

 This class was introduced because there is no safe way to signal frame ends.
 It is only possible to end a whole stream.
-Because of this the `WebSocketStream` can pass an instance of `WebSocketIncoming` which represents a streamed frame.
+Because of this the `WebSocketCore` can pass an instance of `WebSocketIncoming` which represents a streamed frame.
 The head information is available through properties and the payload is written in time.

-### new WebSocketIncoming(wsstream, [options])
+### new WebSocketIncoming(wscore, [options])

 Example:

-    var wsincoming = new WebSocketIncoming(wsstream);
+    var wsincoming = new WebSocketIncoming(wscore);

-* `source`, WebSocketStream, (actually not required)
+* `source`, WebSocketCore, (actually not required)

-The constructor does nothing than setting some dummy head flags. `wsstream` is actually meant to directly use `wsincoming.push(buf)` to write the payload.
+The constructor does nothing than setting some dummy head flags. `wscore` is actually meant to directly use `wsincoming.push(buf)` to write the payload.
-But because there will be changes around the bindings to `WebSocketStream` I do not remove this till later.
+But because there will be changes around the bindings to `WebSocketCore` I do not remove this till later.

 ### wsincoming.read()